 - Cotton threads

 - Embroidery threads

-- Seam ripper and unpicker – this is an essential for both machine and hand stitched crafts.
-I’ve lost count of the number of times I’ve made a stitching mistake and have had to unpick everything.
-Seam rippers are essential for denim upcyclers, they are great for removing the waistbands and seams of old jeans for crafting with.
+- Seam rippers and unpickers are essential for machine and hand-stitched crafts.
+I’ve lost count of the times I’ve made a stitching mistake and have had to unpick everything.
+Seam rippers are essential for denim upcycles; they are great for removing the waistbands and seams of old jeans for crafting.

-4. Craft Cupborad Essentials – Pens, Paint & brushes
+4. Craft Cupboard Essentials – Pens, Paint & brushes

 There are so many paints to choose from when crafting.
-As well as my usual supply of acrylic art paints, I use leftover household paints for crafting.
-I particularly like to use test pots from the DIY/home stores, these often work out cheaper than expensive branded craft paints.
+I use leftover household paints for crafting and my usual supply of acrylic art paints.
+I particularly like to use test pots from the DIY/home stores; these often work out cheaper than expensive branded craft paints.

 - Selection of brushes for applying paint, glue and varnishes.
 Foam brushes are particularly good for decoupage.

-- Sharpie pens – I use these with so many crafts from drawing out templates to colouring in shrinky dinks.
+- Sharpie pens – I use these with many crafts, from drawing out templates to colouring in shrinky dinks.

-- Acylic paint pens – Good for writting on fabrics like denim or hard surfaces, such as rocks and ceramics.
+- Acrylic paint pens – Good for writing on fabrics like denim or hard surfaces such as rocks and ceramics.

 4. Varnishes and finishes